sa501428/hic-format/HiCFormatV9.md

 and in code, this parameter is referred to as **blockBinCount**.

 For intra chromosome matrices (chr1 == chr2) only the lower diagonal is stored (row >= column).
-The upper diagonal can be inferred upon reading by tansposition.
+The upper diagonal can be inferred upon reading by transposition.

 #### Intrachromosomal Block matrix representation